nicoleman0/Deck_of_Cards/README.md

 This project provides two Python classes, `Card` and `Deck`, for representing playing cards and a deck of cards, respectively.
 It allows you to create, shuffle, and deal cards from a standard 52-card deck, using the classic French suits.

 This project was done for Colt Steele's Python bootcamp.
-Had a lot of fun making this and learning about class attributes, and instance methods.
+I had a lot of fun making this and learning about class attributes, and instance methods.

 ## Classes